 January 6th is the traditional day for the celebration of the Feast of The Epiphany.
-This feast is celebrated all over the world with many different customs and traditions, some of which are as big as the traditions of Christmas.
-But we know that what is really important in a tradition is not the celebration itself but the great wisdom within.
+This feast is celebrated worldwide with many different customs and traditions, some of which are as big as the traditions of Christmas.
+But we know that what is really important in a tradition is not the celebration itself but the remarkable wisdom within.

 The word “epiphany” is defined in the dictionary as:

 A revealing scene?
 Picture the Holy Family in the manger.
-We recognize the scene immediately but, do we recognize its essential nature and meaning?
+We recognize the scene immediately but, do we understand its essential nature and meaning?

 The early Church Fathers had much to say about our early Church’s customs and traditions.
 They speak of the “Epiphanies”, three in total.
-These three famous gospel scenes are: The Visitation of the Magi, The Baptism of Our Lord in the River Jordan and The Miracle at the Wedding Feast at Cana.
-These scenes are so easily recognized by the faithful, but we have to dig deeper to get to their essential nature and meaning.
+These three famous gospel scenes are The Visitation of the Magi, The Baptism of Our Lord in the River Jordan, and The Miracle at the Wedding Feast at Cana.
+These scenes are so easily recognized by the faithful, but we have to dig deeper to understand their essential nature and meaning.
 What do we recognize?
 What do we testify to?

 The “Epiphanies period” is for us an opportunity to work on our recognition skills.
 We recognize Christ; we confirm our initiation into His Faith and His Church.
 For all the talk about epiphanies, what we have to do first is to keep our eyes and hearts open to Him.
 We need to be convicted in His love for us, for He is here now, waiting for us to do that.
 It is all the “Theophany”, meaning: the manifestation of our God, both Human and Divine.
 He is here, present for us to recognize, waiting...
 “Oh, let us come and adore Him” (Psalm 95:6).